Dealing with unresponsive clients is frustrating but it can be solved.

 Do not hesitate to state things in clear terms: “If we do not get A, we cannot deliver B or make C happen.”

-7. Go to another person at the client company
+7. Go to another person at the unresponsive client’s company

 This option isn’t always recommended but copying a boss or a senior manager can actually get the ball rolling.

 For example, you can copy a boss in a polite follow-up email such as:

 We hope you are well.

 We have been trying to reach you for feedback on milestone no. 4.
 Could you please let us know if we can connect for a quick phone call tomorrow?
 We may not be able to complete the project by Feb 28th if there are any more delays.”

 Use it as the last resort if you must; you may end up offending project managers or vendor relationship managers at the client company if you are not careful.